GithubUserAccountAmazing/the-amari-project/README.md

 <br><br><br><br>

-Number of images in a training group will determine the sim-scores for a generated image.
-A single completed a-312 epoch produced much better sim-scores versus c-4's 77 total epochs.
+Number of images in a training set seemingly effects the average sim-score of faces produced by the trained model

+It is shown that a single epoch completed by group a-312 produced more favorable results versus c-4's 77 total epochs.

 <br><br><br><br><br><br>